MarcialRosales/concourse-workshop/basicPipeline.md

 ### Troubleshooting

-Sometimes our build fails we don't understand why and it would be great if we could access the container where the task or the resource ran.

-In addition to the Web UI, we can get the list of last builds executed in Concourse:
+We can get the list of builds either thru the Web or thru **fly**.
+This command lists the last executed builds:
 `fly -t local builds`

-We can tail the logs of a running job:
+Another useful command is to get the logs of a completed job or tail the logs of a running job:
 `fly -t local watch -j pipelineName/jobName`

-We can "ssh" into the containers running in the job.
-We know that each step of a build plan runs on a separate container, so we can have containers running tasks and resources.
-To "ssh" into a running container:
+We can "ssh" into the containers running a task or resource.
+To "ssh" into a container running we use this command:
 `fly -t local hijack -j pipelineName/jobName` it will prompt us which container we want to "ssh" into.

-We can be more specific and "ssh" directly into the container running a task step without Concourse prompting us for which container we want to access.
+We can be more specific and "ssh" directly into the container running a task:
 `fly -t example intercept -j some-pipeline/some-job -b some-build -s some-ste`

 Or we can access a container running a resource:
 `fly -t example intercept --check some-pipeline/some-resource`

 > Concourse destroys containers when they are not necessary.
 But it does not destroy them immediately giving us the chance to "ssh" into.